CLINICAL AI ARCHITECT.

 Clinical expertise, embedded in the build.

 I take on consulting and fractional engagements with teams building clinical AI.
-I sit inside product and engineering, not outside sending advice in.
-The work spans four areas that usually need four different people.
+I work alongside the engineers and product team while they build, not by reviewing a finished prototype.
+The work spans four areas that rarely sit in one role.

 Building clinical AI tools and workflows

-Designing and building the clinical logic an AI runs: conversational workflows, decision points, escalation rules, variable capture, and evaluation criteria.
-Built and iterated in the platform, not described in a document.
+Designing the clinical logic an AI runs: conversational workflows, decision points, escalation rules, variable capture, and evaluation criteria.
+Worked through against how the system behaves, not just written down.

 Clinical safety